vapdl/Doinn-Challenge-L1/README.md

 The challenge is build an API Restful that check if a certain address belongs to AREA 1, AREA 2 or none of them.

-The API must recieve the addresses bellow as parameters:
+The API must receive the addresses bellow as parameters:

 1. Av Casal Ribeiro, 28, Lisbon, Portugal